entechlog/dbt-snow-mask/README.md

   | sources       | `dbt run-operation create_masking_policy --args '{"resource_type": "sources"}'` |
   | models        | `dbt run-operation create_masking_policy --args '{"resource_type": "models"}'`  |

-- Alternatively, you can also create the masking policies by specifying below `on-run-start` in your `dbt_project.yml`
+- Alternatively, you can also create the masking policies by specifying `pre-hook` OR `on-run-start` in your `dbt_project.yml`

   ```yaml
   on-run-start: